 him and do something productive.

-I have a new technique I use with my ultra-liberal friends who insist on quoting far left wing media "news" stories -- I ask for a link to the data.
+I have a new technique I use with my pseudo-conservative friends who insist on quoting far right wing media "news" stories -- I ask for a link to the data.
 "Hey, I'd like to know more.
 Send me a link on that, willya?"
 Works every time.

 Copy and paste in case of an emergency need for instance BS: